 - After 24 hours, the fruit will float to the the surface and it’s time to refrigerate it.
 Burp it, place it in the fridge.
 Once it’s chilled, give it a try.
 You can strain this and put it in a different pourable container, or just strain as you pour, leaving the fruit in for maximum infusion.
 Up to you.

 - The kefir grains that you strained out earlier should be stored in a smaller jar, in the extra kefir water you will have after you merge the two jars into one.
-You can refrigerate them and feed with a teaspoon of sugar, every week --or if trying to grow more grains to give away, store the jar on the counter, feeding every couple of days.
+You can refrigerate them and feed with a teaspoon or two of sugar, every week –or if trying to grow more grains to give away, store the jar on the counter, feeding every couple of days.
 They grow faster at room temp, and grow slower in the fridge.
 They are happiest when they are actually making water kefir, so I usually make a jar a week.